Introduction

 The CTV measurement landscape consists of several key stakeholders:

-• MMPs (Mobile Measurement Partners): Attribution experts like Apptrove that connect CTV exposures to downstream actions across devices and platforms.
-These partners specialize in cross-device tracking and unified attribution, helping advertisers understand how CTV fits into the broader customer journey and contributes to conversions across all touchpoints.
+- MMPs (Mobile Measurement Partners): Attribution experts like Apptrove that provide means for linking CTV impressions to downstream activity across devices and platforms.
+MMPs are specialists in both cross-device tracking and cross-platform attribution, allowing advertisers to measure the place CTV occupies in the overall customer journey and how CTV has helped convert customers along the way.

 Each of these players contributes unique data and capabilities to the CTV measurement process, but the fragmentation between them has historically created significant blind spots.
 This is where advanced CTV measurement solutions become essential for advertisers seeking a complete picture of their campaign performance.